Alan Bovik: Work

 Al Bovik was educated at the University of Illinois at Urbana–Champaign (PhD 1984).
 He has made numerous fundamental contributions to the fields of digital photography, digital television, digital image processing, digital video processing, digital cinema, and computational visual perception.
 He is particularly well known for his work on low-level vision, natural scene modeling, image quality, and video quality.

-He has published more than 900 articles and books in these areas.
+He has published more than 1000 technical articles, books, and patents in these areas.
 He is also the author/editor of The Handbook of Image and Video Processing (Academic Press, 2nd edition, 2005), with Zhou Wang of Modern Image Quality Assessment (Morgan and Claypool, 2006), and the author/editor of the companion books The Essential Guide to Image Processing and The Essential Guide to Video Processing (Academic Press, 2009).
-Overall, his work has been cited in the scientific and engineering literature more than 140,000 times according to Google Scholar.
+Overall, his work has been cited in the scientific and engineering literature more than 200,000 times according to Google Scholar.
 He is one of the most highly cited engineers in the world according to the Web of Science.

-Professor Bovik is an elected member of the United States National Academy of Engineering, and an elected Fellow of the National Academy of Inventors.
-He is also a Fellow of the IEEE, The Optical Society, the Society of Photo-Optical and Instrumentation Engineers (SPIE), an Honorary Fellow of the Royal Photographic Society (HonFRPS) and an Honorary Member of the Society for Imaging Science and Technology (IS&T).
+Bovik is an elected member of the United States National Academy of Engineering (NAE), an elected Foreign Fellow of the Indian National Academy of Engineering (INAE), an elected Fellow of the U.S. National Academy of Inventors, and an elected foreign member of Academia Europaea (2023).
+He is also a Life Fellow of the IEEE, a Fellow of Optica and of the Society of Photo-Optical and Instrumentation Engineers (SPIE), an Honorary Fellow of the Royal Photographic Society (HonFRPS) and an Honorary Member of the Society for Imaging Science and Technology (IS&T).
 He is a voting member of the Academy of Television Arts and Sciences (Television Academy) and was named an inaugural member of its Science and Technology Peer Group.
 He was named a Distinguished Alumnus of the University of Illinois at Urbana–Champaign in 2008.